In this article, I am going to give you a really practical set of nutrition and training strategies that I personally use to get very lean.

 Essentially, there is no need to cut out sugar, turn to Paleo, remove complete food groups, and other quackery.
 The reason why you can lose weight while eating refined sugar, donuts, and cookies is because food types are not the defining factor for weight loss — energy balance is!

 Don’t believe me?
-Listen to my podcast below where I discuss how a nutrition professor lost 27 pounds in 10 weeks by eating Twinkies, Oreos, sugary cereals and other junk food.
-No kidding! 🙂
+Listen to my podcast here where I discuss how a nutrition professor lost 27 pounds in 10 weeks by eating Twinkies, Oreos, sugary cereals and other junk food.

 My Training Strategy